COVID-19 claims life of eastern Missouri teacher

 "Ms. DeMarinis was a wonderful teacher loved by students, staff and members of our community," McCaul wrote.
 "Her commitment and passion for her students and community to succeed should be an inspiration for all of us.
 Ms. DeMarinis touched many lives as an educator and will be missed dearly by our community."

+The number of new Missouri cases increased on Wednesday, as did the number of counties reporting at least one new case.

+There were 1,362 new infections, bringing the state’s total to 96,475 since early March, when the first case was reported.
+There were 12 additional deaths.

-DeMarinis' death is among 1,661 in Missouri since the pandemic began.
-As of Tuesday, Missouri had reported 95,113 confirmed cases, including 269 in Washington County, Potosi's county.
-Tracking from Johns Hopkins University shows that Missouri's per capita number of cases is among the six highest in the country.
+Tracking by the Tribune shows that Missouri's per capita number of cases since Sept.
+1 is among the six highest in the country.